How To Calculate Development Land Value

 RESIDUAL LAND VALUE ANALYSIS

 The more complex method of calculating land value, used by developers, involves running a development proforma.
-A development proforma is a financial projection of the project that could be built on a property and is a reverse calculation that concludes with the land value that can be paid after all costs have been subtracted from the total selling price of all of the future homes.
+A development proforma is a financial projection of the project that could be built on a property.
+It is a reverse calculation that concludes with the price that can be paid for the land after all costs have been subtracted from the total selling price of all future homes.
 This calculation determines the point at which the future project is financially viable.
 Simplified, the development proforma looks like this:

 This method is more accurate than a comparable analysis because it uses current selling prices for the new homes to be built and current construction costs, rather than a potentially dated price per acre derived from other land transactions.
 Thus, the residual land value method represents the price a developer can afford to pay today, rather than what a developer paid in the past for similar properties.